Cristy Bartlett; Kate Derrington; and Anbarasu Thangavelu

 the expectation that teachers, students, researchers and all members of the academic community act with: honesty, trust, fairness, respect and responsibility.

 Why is academic integrity important?
 Demonstrating academic integrity shows that you are honest, trustworthy, and responsible.
 Each of which are critical behaviours for your future professional roles.
 Demonstrating academic integrity also means that you are not engaging in academic misconduct.
 Academic misconduct occurs when an action or behaviour is not consistent with academic integrity.
 Examples of actions or behaviours that represent academic misconduct include plagiarising, working with other students to write and use an assignment, or asking or paying others to complete your assignment for you.
 Most universities have formal processes to investigate academic misconduct and there are a range of penalties that may be applied when academic misconduct has occurred.
 Criteria related to academic integrity may also contribute to your overall mark for an assessment piece.
-For example, the marking rubric extract shown in Figure 13.10 shows that a total of five marks is allocated to the application of referencing.
-The Information chapter has additional information about appropriately acknowledging the source of information, including in-text citations and referencing.
+For example, the marking rubric extract shown in Figure 16.10 shows that a total of five marks is allocated to the application of referencing.
+The Working with Information chapter has additional information about appropriately acknowledging the source of information, including in-text citations and referencing.

 The purpose of this section is to highlight the importance of academic integrity and to provide you with information about appropriate practices and approaches.
 Each of the chapters in this book provides useful information to assist you in adopting practices that are consistent with academic integrity.